hfoley2013/hfoley2013/README.md

 ## Harper Foley

-Hello!
-I'm Harper Foley, a full-stack software developer with a passion for distilling complex technical concepts into layman's terms.
-My background in tech investment banking and Navy Special Operations has equipped me with the skills to effectively communicate with both technical and non-technical stakeholders.
-I take pride in enabling my team's success and gaining the support of senior leadership through clear and concise explanations.

-## Thriving in High-Risk and Ambiguous Environments

-I thrive in fast-paced, high-risk, and ambiguous environments.
-Throughout my military career, I led teams of bomb technicians in challenging and dynamic situations, where adaptability and quick thinking were crucial.
-These experiences have sharpened my ability to perform under pressure and find effective solutions in the face of uncertainty.

-## Leadership and Mentorship

-As a leader, I find immense joy in guiding and mentoring my teammates.
-Advocating for their career progressions and supporting their growth is a top priority for me.
-I believe in fostering a collaborative and supportive environment that empowers individuals to reach their full potential.

-## The Joy of Software Development

-Being an engineer and builder at heart, software development is a perfect fit for my innate curiosity and problem-solving nature.
-I love the process of inventing and simplifying, but my greatest joy comes from tackling complex problems alongside highly intelligent and driven individuals.
-Collaborating with a team of like-minded individuals on intricate challenges is where I find the most satisfaction.
+As the Founder of Rainier Digital Solutions, I'm on a mission to empower small and medium-sized businesses (SMBs) owners to thrive in the digital age.
+Drawing from my own entrepreneurial journey, I understand the critical importance of focusing on core business operations while ensuring a strong online presence.

+<strong>𝐘𝐨𝐮𝐫 𝐆𝐫𝐨𝐰𝐭𝐡, 𝐎𝐮𝐫 𝐄𝐱𝐩𝐞𝐫𝐭𝐢𝐬𝐞</strong>
+At Rainier Digital Solutions, we specialize in providing top-notch web development services.
+Our passion lies in crafting seamless, user-friendly digital experiences that resonate with your target audience.
+We recognize that as an entrepreneur, your time is your most valuable asset.
+Let us handle the technical aspects of maintaining and enhancing your online presence, allowing you to focus on what truly matters – running and growing your business.

+<strong>𝐒𝐌𝐁 𝐅𝐨𝐜𝐮𝐬</strong>
+Our core expertise is in helping small & medium business owners take their websites to the next level.
+We take pride in being the trusted partner that emerging businesses turn to for their web development needs.
+Whether you're just starting out or a season business owner seeking to elevate your online presence, we're here to turn your vision into digital reality.

 ## Let's Connect

 If you're interested in collaborating on projects, discussing leadership and mentorship, or exploring the world of software development, I would love to connect with you.
-Feel free to reach out to me via email at harper.e.foley@gmail.com or connect with me on LinkedIn at [linkedin.com/in/harper-e-foley/](https://www.linkedin.com/in/harper-e-foley/).
+Feel free to reach out to me via email at <a href="mailto:harper@rainierdigitalsolutions.com">harper@rainierdigitalsolutions.com</a> or connect with me on LinkedIn at [linkedin.com/in/harper-e-foley/](https://www.linkedin.com/in/harper-e-foley/).
 You can also explore my GitHub profile at [github.com/hfoley2013](https://github.com/hfoley2013) to discover more about my work and projects.

 I'm excited to engage with driven individuals and continue my journey of growth and innovation in the captivating field of software development!